SheylaDiaz/Capstone-Mystery-s-about-the-triangles/README.md

 I have an info page with a quick  decrition about the project and a list of the suject, link to my github and linkend and to the next page.

 next page i have a map with the info in an array to display the coordanates, and a a quick info box about the triangle with link with more information.
-3th page i will do a missing person chart.js with the amount of missing plates too. and i want to add info box of what people think is happening in thoes triangles.
+3th page i have a missing person chart.js.and i have a img display with an external api.

 to run that website you just need to run

 Npm run dev

+FEATURE:

+1-Analyze data that is stored in arrays, objects, sets or maps and display information about it in your app.

+2-Visualize data in a user friendly way. (e.g. graph, chart, etc) This can include using libraries like ChartJS

+3-Create a node.js web server using Express.js.

+4- API call